Shelter in an Asylum Seekers’ Centre

 Crisis care [Noodopvang]

-Apart from the Bed-Bad-Brood Shelters, some cities have specialised shelters for rejected asylumseekers who are still involved in legal proceedings with a prospect of getting a residence permit, or who are actively trying to return.
+Some cities have specialised shelters for rejected asylumseekers who formerly resided in their city, and are vulnerable or still involved in legal proceedings with a prospect of getting a residence permit, or who are actively trying to return.